 Chrysler made similar mistakes with its Prowler, and inflicted another: it only ran a V-6, not an eight!
 But they at least had an excuse — it was a styling exercise meant to test the use of aluminum in their cars, and Ma Mopar never expected or tried to sell many.

 One thing about convertibles, though.
-They are criticized for being noisy and having less protection, but there’s no reason now, with carbon fiber, they can’t all be hardtop convertibles.
-With some flex engineered in, they could be designed to easily fit in the trunk space.
+They are criticized for being noisy and having less protection, but there’s no reason now, with carbon fiber and better insulation, many more cars can’t be hardtop convertibles.
+It’s simple prudence, since convertibles hold their value better.
+With some flex engineered into the solid tops, they could be designed to easily fit in the trunk space.
 There should be more on the roads.
-If people don’t like being wind-buffeted, they should only have the top down for low-speed cruising.
+People who don’t like being wind-buffeted, seemingly have forgotten to only have the top down for low-speed cruising.

-There’s something noticeable with the car companies: They produce something “luxurious,” when it isn’t, but could make a very nice lower-tier car.
+The T-Bird was an attempt by Ford to produce something “luxurious,” when it wasn’t, but it could make a very nice lower-tier car.

-Now give the 2002 T-Bird another look.
-The vehicle would have made an ideal different model, with a few tweaks to the front and rear clip and rear fenders.
+Giving the 2002 T-Bird another look, the vehicle would have made an ideal different model, with a few tweaks to the front and rear clip and rear fenders.
 Make it a four-seater (easy enough, the platform it’s based on was).
 And strengthen the chassis so cutting the roof for a convertible doesn’t turn the car into a stick of warm butter.